Skip to Main Content

 1. the age and physical and mental health of the child, giving consideration to the child’s changing developmental needs;

-1. each parent's age and physical and mental health;
+2. each parent’s age and physical and mental health;

-2. the relationship existing between each parent and the child, giving consideration to the positive involvement with the child's life, the parent's ability to accurately assess and meet the child's emotional, intellectual and physical needs of the child;
+3. the relationship existing between each parent and the child, giving consideration to the positive involvement with the child’s life, the parent’s ability to accurately assess and meet the child’s emotional, intellectual and physical needs of the child;

-4. the role that each parent has played and will play in the child's upbringing;
+5. the role that each parent has played and will play in the child’s upbringing;

-5. the propensity of each parent to actively support the child's relationship with the other parent (including whether either parent has a history of denying the other parent access to the child);
+6. the propensity of each parent to actively support the child’s relationship with the other parent (including whether either parent has a history of denying the other parent access to the child);

-6. the willingness of each parent to maintain a close and continuing relationship with the child;
+7. the willingness of each parent to maintain a close and continuing relationship with the child;

-7. both parent's ability to cooperate in and resolve disputes regarding the child;
+8. both parent’s ability to cooperate in and resolve disputes regarding the child;

-8. the child's reasonable preference, if the court finds that the child is of reasonable intelligence, understanding, age, and experience to express a preference;
+9. the child’s reasonable preference, if the court finds that the child is of reasonable intelligence, understanding, age, and experience to express a preference;

-10. any other factors the court finds important to the case.
+11. any other factors the court finds important to the case.
 (Va.
 Code Ann. § 20-124.3.)

-Judges try to limit the effect of the divorce on the children as much as possible by maintaining circumstances as close to before the parents' separation and divorce as possible.
+Judges try to limit the effect of the divorce on the children’s lives as much as possible by maintaining circumstances as close to before the parents’ separation and divorce as possible.
 For example, if awarding primary physical custody to one parent will allow the children to continue to attend the same school, live in the same neighborhood, have the same friend, etc., the court may be inclined to award primary physical custody to that parent.

 What is Visitation?